 - What other providers and hospitals have asked about the EHRIP, and how CMS has answered, at the EHRIP Frequently Asked Questions (FAQs) repository.

 The EHRIP Team is part of the Department of Vermont Health Access, and is responsible for the implementation of the Vermont Medicaid EHRIP program.
-Vermont is one of thirteen states using the Medical Assistance Provider Incentive Repository (MAPIR) System to manage Medicaid EHRIP applications.
+Vermont is one of 14 states using the Medical Assistance Provider Incentive Repository (MAPIR) System to manage Medicaid EHRIP applications.
 After Eligible Providers and Eligible Hospitals register at the CMS site, MAPIR allows Medicaid providers to attest to participate.
 MAPIR processes the information in EHRIP applications and issues incentive payments.

 The EHRIP payment process begins by accessing the CMS Medicare & Medicaid EHR Incentive Program Registration and Attestation (R & A) System and stepping through the login and accreditation procedures.
 The Vermont MAPIR system and CMS R&A system share eligibility and attestation data back and forth in the course of the application and validation procedures of Medicaid EHRIP payments.